sebastian-nagel/nutch-test-single-node-cluster/README.md

 Test Apache Nutch on a single-node Hadoop cluster
 =================================================

-Scripts and configuration to test [Apache Nutch]() on Ubuntu 16.04 in pseudo-distributed mode (single-node Hadoop cluster).
+Scripts and configuration to test [Apache Nutch](https://nutch.apache.org/) on Ubuntu 18.04 in pseudo-distributed mode (single-node Hadoop cluster).

 # Installation of Hadoop